Caution: Working with Your Tenants Who Are in the Military Service

 As it relates to tenant residents who have their source of income impacted by military service, the State and Federal government have enacted legislation to protect members of the military (the Federal government on October 17, 1940, and the State of New Jersey, in 1979) and for the most part that legislation will guide each landlord’s relationship with these tenants.

 The Soldiers and Sailors Relief Act is found at N.J.S.A.
 38:23C-2.
 For the most part the State legislation mirrors the Federal legislation and therefore this article will focus primarily on the State’s scheme.
 “Military Service” is defined as duty by any person, male or female, in active military service of the United States and active duty in the military service of the State pursuant to an order of the governor.
 Section 13 of the State Legislation specifically addresses eviction.
 It authorizes the imposition of a stay during a period of military service with respect to any premises for which the agreed rent “. . .does not exceed $150.00 per month. . .”.
 (The Federal Law raises the threshold to $1,200.00 per month).
-The premises has to be occupied “chiefly” for dwelling purposes by a spouse or other dependents of a person in the military service.
+The premises have to be occupied “chiefly” for dwelling purposes by a spouse or other dependents of a person in the military service.
 The prohibition against eviction contains an exception and that is where the landlord secures leave of court to proceed.

 If a landlord knowingly evicts a person in violation of the Law he can be fined and jailed as a disorderly person.